 Our techniques were developed by the great U.K. healer, Harry Edwards, one of the founding members of England's National Federation of Spiritual Healers in 1954.
 His belief was that everyone has the potential to be a healer; they just have to learn how to develop their gift.

 We have a 2-year training program that includes four courses, mentoring, self-development and practice.
-During the pandemic, classes are held via zoom which works because distant healing is part of our curriculum.
+Since the pandemic, classes have been held via zoom which works because distant healing is part of our curriculum.

 For class schedule, please contact me at peace at mollylarkin.com

 Don’t let a wandering mind control your life.
 Learn to control your mind through meditation.

 Meditation helps us slow down, and return to the sacred and our relationship with the natural world.

 Meditations on the Natural World is designed to introduce you to a variety of meditation techniques, so you can choose what resonates with you.

 This course contains: 3 hour course, 2 hours of video + 17 bonus pdf articles + 2 bonus guided meditations and designed to be self-paced.

 One of the first ways to communicate with and show respect for the natural world is the proper use of herbs: in how we pick them and how we use them.